doefom/currency-fieldtype/README.md

 ## Features

-This addon provides a "Currency" fieldtype that lets you choose one of the most used currencies in the world and is especially suitable for fields like `price` or `account_balance` in any of your blueprints.
+This Statamic addon provides a Currency fieldtype that lets you choose one of the most used currencies in the world and is especially suitable for fields like `price` or `account_balance` in any of your blueprints.
 In the background it also brings you useful information like:

 - the value as a string (`'1,234.56'`)
 - the value as a formatted string (`'$1,234.56'`)